itpplasma/GORILLA/README.md

 * Use a field-aligned grid for an axisymmetric tokamak equilibrium (g-file)
 * Create a figure with the Poincaré plots ($\varphi = 0$) in cylindrical and symmetry flux coordinates.

-### Example 5
+### Example 5 (only MATLAB)
 * Compute collisionless guiding-center orbits with GORILLA for a passing and a trapped Deuterium particle.
 * Use a field-aligned grid for an axisymmetric tokamak equilibrium (g-file).
 * Plot the plasma boundary, the guiding-center orbits, and the resulting Poincare plot ($\varphi = 0$) for both orbits.

-### Generation of input files, plotting and tutorial with MATLAB
+### MATLAB: Generation of input files and plotting
-A detailed explanation of all examples including the generation of the appropriate input files (including the example folders in `EXAMPLES/`) and plotting of the results with MATLAB can be found in the folder `MATLAB`.
+A detailed explanation of all examples including the generation of the appropriate input files (including the example folders in `EXAMPLES/MATLAB_RUN`) and plotting of the results with MATLAB can be found in the folder `MATLAB`.
-Here, the results of GORILLA with different polynominal orders and Runge-Kutta 4 are compared.
+Here, the results of GORILLA with different polynominal orders K=2,3,4 and Runge-Kutta 4 are compared.

+### MATLAB:  Step-by-step plotting tutorial
-In addition, a step-by-step tutorial in form of a MATLAB Live Script with the name `plotting_tutorial.mlx` is at disposal as well.
+* MATLAB Live Script with the name `plotting_tutorial.mlx` is at disposal as a step-by-step tutorial for all plotting features of GORILL.

+## Acknowledgments
+The authors would like to thank Michael Drevlak and the ASDEX Upgrade Team for providing the stellarator field configuration and the ASDEX Upgrade MHD equilibrium for shot 26884 at 4300 ms.
+Further thanks to Martin Heyn, Philipp Ulbl, Rico Buchholz, Patrick Lainer, and Markus Richter for useful discussions.
+This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programmes 2014–2018 and 2019–2020 under Grant Agreement No. 633053.
+The views and opinions expressed herein do not necessarily reflect those of the European Commission.
+The study was supported by the Reduced Complexity Models Grant No. ZT-I-0010 funded by the Helmholtz Association of German Research Centers.
+Support from NAWI Graz, and from the OeAD under the WTZ Grant Agreement with Ukraine No. UA 04/2017 is gratefully acknowledged.

 ## References for GORILLA